iakmds/buhocms-website/content/_index.md

 {{< warning title="⚠️ Alpha warning" content="BuhoCMS is currently in Alpha.
 While most things should work as expected, bugs are likely to exist.
 It is a good idea to backup your website folders just in case.
 Also, remember that many more features are planned! ✨" >}}

-BuhoCMS is a **local Content Management System** for **static site generators** like [Hugo](https://gohugo.io/) (support for others is planned for the future).
+BuhoCMS is a **local Content Management System** for **static site generators** like [Hugo](https://gohugo.io/) and [Jekyll](https://jekyllrb.com/) (support for others is planned for the future).

 See BuhoCMS as a **GUI for static site generators**.
-Easily create or open a Hugo site, choose your Hugo theme and add your first posts.
+Easily create or open a website, choose your theme and add your first posts.
 With BuhoCMS, adding and editing content is as easy as a few clicks.
 No more terminal commands, folder hunting or manual Front matter edits 🥳

 ### Who is BuhoCMS for?

 BuhoCMS is made for... you 😃

-...that is, everyone using Hugo as a static site generator who wants an easy to use, graphical way to edit content, so that you can make the best use out of the power of a static site generator: *Creating and editing content.*
+...that is, everyone using Hugo or Jekyll as a static site generator who wants an easy to use, graphical way to edit content, so that you can make the best use out of the power of a static site generator: *Creating and editing content.*

 BuhoCMS is ideal for you if you land in at least one of the following categories:

-- You **already have a Hugo site** and want to easily edit your content from now on
+- You **already have a Hugo or Jekyll site** and want to easily edit your content from now on
-- You want to **create a new Hugo site from zero** with a graphical user interface
+- You want to **create a new Hugo or Jekyll site from zero** with a graphical user interface
 - You are a **beginner** looking for a simple way to begin your journey in using static site generators

 # Screenshots